• beehiiv Blog

 Subject Lines Matter

-To ensure your subscribers are engaged and paying attention to your words, starting with a catchy subject line is a great way to grab their attention.
-You can make an impact quickly with a captivating statement, or even an interesting fact that will ensure your readers don't skip your email.
+Starting with a catchy subject line is a great way to ensure that your subscribers are engaged and paying attention to your words.
+You can make an impact quickly with a captivating statement or even an interesting fact that will ensure that your readers don't skip your email.

 If you are stuck trying to come up with a catchy newsletter subject line, here are fantastic examples of subject lines you can use to increase your engagement today.